 Outcomes for learners in the green pathway vary according to the individual progress they make in their time at Highfield through the curriculum frameworks and against their EHCP outcomes.
 However all students are entitled to leave with qualifications in at least Maths, English, communication and one other curriculum area.
 In the green pathway we use ASDAN as the qualifications base.
 Students also have recognition of achievements through the AQA Unit Award Scheme.

-We aspire for learners in the green pathway will leave Key Stage 4 with a qualification in ASDAN Personal and Social Development (PSD) and at least 4 AQA Unit Award certificates in recognition of their learning.
+We aspire for learners in the green pathway will leave Key Stage 4 with a qualification in ASDAN Personal and Social Development (PSD) and at least 3 AQA Unit Award certificates in recognition of their learning.
 These AQA Unit Award certificates will be tailored to their needs and interests and focus on key skills in developing independence.

 Learners in the green pathway are likely to stay on Highfield roll until the end of the year they are 19, unless there is an alternative placement that would suit the individual's needs better than continuation at Highfield.
 Accessing LINC 19-25 is an option that can be explored if the individuals needs could be best met there subject to Local Authority approval and application.
-Discussions on moving on begin at the same time as the learners in the yellow and blue pathways, from at least the year 9 annual review.
+Discussions on moving on begin at the same time as the learners in the yellow, purple and blue pathways, from at least the year 9 annual review.
 Our Careers section within this link has more detail.

 Learners will transition on to a variety of placements according to the progress they have made and what provision there is available to move on to.
 Destinations could be specialist college courses at their local college, accessing a social enterprise, or a combination of both.
 Learners may move on to social care funded placements, and their EHCP is ceased if that is appropriate for the individual.